Skip to main content

 Is Gion a good area to stay in Kyoto?

-Yes, Gion is one of the best areas to stay in Kyoto for travelers who want traditional streets, evening atmosphere, and easy access to many of the city's best-known landmarks.
+Yes.
+Gion is one of Kyoto’s best areas for travellers who want traditional streets, evening atmosphere, restaurants, temples, and easy access to Higashiyama.
 It is especially popular with couples and first-time visitors.

 Where should couples stay in Kyoto?

-Couples often enjoy Gion, Higashiyama, Arashiyama, and some quieter traditional districts.
-These areas combine atmosphere, scenery, and a more romantic city setting.
+Couples often enjoy Gion, Higashiyama, Pontocho, Kiyamachi, Arashiyama, and selected boutique stays around central Kyoto.
+These areas offer atmosphere, scenery, restaurants, and romantic evening walks.

 Are there budget-friendly hotels in Kyoto?

-Yes, Kyoto has budget-friendly hotel options, especially near Kyoto Station and in areas with strong transport access outside the most premium traditional districts.
+Yes.
+Kyoto has budget-friendly hotels, especially near Kyoto Station, Karasuma, Nijo, and areas with strong train or subway access outside the most premium historic districts.

 Do I need to stay near public transport in Kyoto?